abk7777/aws-json-dataset/README.md

 JSON is an extremely common format and each AWS service has it's own API with different requirements for how to send data.

 This library includes functionality for:
-- Automatically handling batch API calls
+- Automatically handling batch API calls to SNS, SQS and Kinesis Firehose
 - Manages available services based on record size
 - Base64 conversion for Kinesis streams